swarupkst/swarupkst/README.md

 ---

 ## 📝 About Me
-I a Web Developer and AI Enthusiast with hands-on experience in building responsive web applications and exploring machine learning concepts.
+I'm a Web Developer and AI Enthusiast with hands-on experience in building responsive web applications and exploring machine learning concepts.
 Passionate about combining clean UI/UX with intelligent backend logic to develop efficient and innovative solutions.<p align="">Visit My <a href="https://www.swarupkst.com/" target="_blank"><strong>Personal Website</strong></a>
 </p>

 ---